Deinara/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 3. Flashing
 -----------
-There are two ways to flash ESPHome onto this device.
+There are two ways to get ESPHome onto this device.

 3.1 Tuya-convert
 ***********